-The Bibbulmun Track is one of the world’s great long distance walk trails, stretching 1000km from Kalamunda in the Perth Hills, to Albany on the south coast, winding through the heart of the scenic South West of Western Australia.
+The Bibbulmun Track is one of the world’s great long distance walk trails, stretching 1000km from Kalamunda in the Perth Hills to Albany on the south coast, winding through the heart of the scenic South West of Western Australia.

 The Track is for walkers only and is signposted with yellow triangular markers symbolising the Waugal, the rainbow serpent of the Aboriginal Dreaming.
 Trail markers are spaced up to 500m apart.
 They are more frequent when there is an intersection with other tracks or when the Track takes a turn.
+For more information about the Nyoongar culture please see the various Along the Track pages and visit Nyoongar Knowledge.

 Nyoongar people are known and acknowledged as the traditional owners and custodians of the land and waters over which the Bibbulmun Track passes.
 Nyoongar people have a deep spiritual, emotional, social and physical connection to “country” (Boodja).
 Nyoongar people ask you to please respect the Boodja when you walk the Bibbulmun Track to ensure its natural and cultural values are preserved for all future generations.